Finding the right estate agent

 Always choose an agent who is legally accredited to sell you the property.
-Your agent should be accredited by the Real Estate Agents Authority (INSERT LINK), the independent government agency that regulates the real estate industry in New Zealand.
+Your agent should be accredited by the Real Estate Agents Authority, the independent government agency that regulates the real estate industry in New Zealand.
 Always ask to see their official documentation.

 Do they have local knowledge?

 Your estate agent should be incredibly knowledgeable about the local area.
 They should be able to answer all of your questions about your new town or city, and be able to offer you invaluable guidance when it comes to explaining how things operate.

 You need an estate agent that offers a good service from the very start.
 They should respond to emails and calls promptly, and show an understanding of your needs.
 To determine whether they offer a good service, test them a little bit whilst still in the UK.
 See how long it takes them to respond to you.
 Is their response helpful?
 Do they answer your questions?

 Can they provide references?

 Another way of guaranteeing you’ve found a good agent is to ask for references.
 If they are good at their job, they will jump at the opportunity to put you in touch with satisfied customers.